gregates/gregates.github.io/content/pmtud.md

 production-like load.
 The load generator fell over well before S3Cache did.

-I won't get into the details of how I resolved that problem &mdash; basically by shifting to parallel load generation, but also some optimization in the load generation code itself.
+I won't get into the details of how I resolved that problem &mdash; basically by shifting to parallel load generation, but also some optimization in the load generator code itself.
 I mention it because we're going to need to distinguish this failure mode, which we were familiar with, from a new failure mode that we weren't.